k0f1/configuring-linux-web-server/README.md

 ## Usage
 Configuring a linux web server requires a number of environmental variables for runtime configuration as shown above.
 The following examples demonstrate how to run it manually from the command line in the appriopriate directory example code.

-## Known Bugs

-## Networking
-Attach your instance to a static IP address.
-Create A records with example.com inside your amazon lighsail instance.
-Also create subdomains starting with `www` subdomain, record.

-Go to your DNS host provider and add the Nameservers provided in the lightsail instance.

-These mappings to show you are the owner of the domain name.